chef/chef-web-docs/content/licensing/_index.md

 The commercial distributions of our products--such as Chef Infra Client, Chef Habitat, or Chef InSpec--are governed by either the [Chef End User License Agreement (Chef EULA)](https://www.chef.io/end-user-license-agreement) or your commercial agreement with Progress Software Corporation.
 You must accept these terms when using the distributions for the first time.
 For additional information on how to accept the license, see [Accepting the Chef License](accept) documentation.

-If you have a license from before April 2019 (referred to as the Chef Master License and Services Agreement, or MLSA), please consult the [Chef versions documentation](https://docs.chef.io/versions/) to understand which license applies.
+If you have a license from before April 2019 (referred to as the Chef Master License and Services Agreement, or MLSA), please consult the [Chef versions documentation](/versions/) to understand which license applies.

 ## Apache 2.0

-The [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) governs the reuse of source code of open source Progress Chef projects--including Chef Infra Client ("chef"), Chef InSpec, and Chef Habitat--unless specified otherwise in the project's repository.
+The [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) governs the reuse of source code of open-source Progress Chef projects--including Chef Infra Client ("chef"), Chef InSpec, and Chef Habitat--unless specified otherwise in the project's repository.
 Source code is released publicly through repositories in these organizations:

 - [Progress Chef](https://github.com/chef)